Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 MOPP Limitations

-- Heat Exhaustion - People wearing protective gear who work hard may become heat exhausted anytime, but it is most common during hot weather.
+- Heat Exhaustion—People wearing protective gear who work hard may become heat-exhausted at any time, but it is most common during hot weather.

 - Work Rate - The total quantity of work a person can perform will be impacted by respiratory resistance, a rise in body temperature, and psychological and physical stress.